fcovas/fcovas.github.com/_posts/2012-10-03-epub-3-packaging.md

     zip -X recipes.epub . -x@exclude.lst

-My final command used to package the ebook looks like this:
+The final command used to package the ebook looks like this:

     cd book
-    zip -Xr ../deploy/recipes.epub mimetype META-INF OEBPS -x@../exclude.lst
+    zip -Xr ../deploy/recipes.epub mimetype META-INF Content -x@../exclude.lst

 __Note__:
 If want to validate your epub file you can go [here](http://validator.idpf.org/).